 In a previous article, I outlined four types of passwords you shouldn’t create unless you want your account hacked.
 Given how valuable your passwords are, it’s important that they be secure, yet not too hard to remember.
-Not only do passwords protect your Facebook information, your personal blog and your e-mail account, but also many accounts linked to your credit card, such as your Amazon, eBay and PayPal accounts.
+Not only do passwords protect your e-mail account, your social media accounts, and any web services you use, but also many accounts linked to your credit card, such as your Amazon, eBay and PayPal accounts.

 Here are four tips showing how you can create secure passwords:

 With passwords, bigger is better.
 With the power of todays computers, a 6-character password can be cracked using “brute force” techniques – where a computer simply tries every possible combination of characters – in seconds.
 An 8-character password may take a few hours; 10 characters will take even longer.
 If you want to be really secure, go for 12 characters or longer.
 But also make sure that your passwords aren’t of the type that are commonly used, such as those listed on this Wikipedia page.

 Tip #2: Variety is the Spice of Life

 There are four types of characters you can use in passwords: